About

 My approach to therapy is based in the belief that therapy is a collaborative process, which begins with building a genuine relationship grounded in care and trust.
 Further, my lived experiences influence my therapeutic values, which take the form of neurodivergent-affirming and trans- and queer-affirming therapy.
 Through a practice centering curiosity, self-compassion, and pleasure, we’ll work together as you navigate your processing, healing, and growth.

-Using Relational Cultural theory as my foundational framework, we will explore the significant roles of connection, reciprocity, and authenticity within yourself, your relationships and historical contexts, and the therapeutic relationship.
-Complementary to this framework, I also utilize AEDP (accelerated experiential dynamic psychotherapy), which is a trauma-informed, relational and somatic orientated theory grounded in the belief that as humans we are wired toward connection and have an innate capacity for growth and change.
+Relational Cultural theory acts as the foundation of my practice, which emphasizes the importance of connection, authenticity, and reciprocity within and across relationships and historical/cultural contexts.
+Complementary to this framework, I also utilize AEDP (Accelerated Experiential Dynamic Psychotherapy), which is a trauma-informed, relational and somatic theory grounded in the belief that as humans we are wired toward connection and have an innate capacity for growth and change.
 I often draw from emotion-focused and existential theories as well.

 When I’m not working, I love spending time with my partner/friends/cat, listening to live music, reading and going to bookstores, watching WNBA games, and collecting oddities!